 Why "Tyson's Place"?

-Why Tyson's Place: The founder of Tyson's Place Animal Rescue adopted Tyson, a 5-year-old orange tabby cat, from a shelter where he was scheduled for euthanasia because he was considered unadoptable due to his age.
-Tyson's story symbolizes what our rescue is all about - valuing and respecting both people and pets wherever they are in their life journey.
+The rescue’s founder Jill adopted Tyson, a five-year-old orange tabby cat, from a shelter where he was scheduled for euthanasia.
+Workers at the shelter had designated him as unadoptable due to his age.
+Tyson's story symbolizes what our rescue is all about: valuing and respecting both people and pets no matter where they are in their life journey.